odin-lang/odin-lang.org/content/news/optional-semicolons.md

   - feature
 ---

 The pull request (PR) [Optional Semicolons #1112](https://github.com/odin-lang/Odin/pull/1112) was recently merged into master.
 This PR makes semicolons truly optional with the language Odin.
-This effectively makes the now old flag `-insert-semicolon` ob by default (and not opt-out-able).
+This effectively makes the now old flag `-insert-semicolon` on by default (and not opt-out-able).

 This is a **NON-BREAKING CHANGE**, which means all valid code before this PR is valid with the PR.